 Center for Design and Material Culture

-The Center for Design and Material Culture promotes learning, exploration, outreach, and community engagement related to design and material culture through stewardship and administration of the Helen Louise Allen Textile Collection, the Ruth Davis Design Gallery, the Ruth Ketterer Harris Library, and the Lynn Mecklenburg Reading Room collectively form a laboratory for investigation and discovery.
+The Center for Design and Material Culture promotes learning, exploration, outreach, and community engagement related to design and material culture through stewardship and administration of the Helen Louise Allen Textile Collection and Ruth Davis Design Gallery.
 Using designed objects as primary sources for research and exhibitions, we invite faculty, students and the community-at-large to explore art, design, and the built environment within the context of society and the natural environment.

 Center for Financial Security